 - Relationship Test.
 The person must be either your relative or have lived in your home as a member of your household all year.
-The person cannot be a qualifying child; - 2.
-Joint Return Test.
+The person cannot be a qualifying child; - Joint Return Test.
 If the person is married, he or she cannot file a joint federal return.
-But the person can file a joint federal return is filed only as a claim for refund: - 3.
-Income Test.
-The person's gross income must be less than \$4,050; and
+But the person can file a joint federal return if the return is filed only as a claim for refund;

-4. Support Test.
-You must have provided over half of the person's total support in 2017.
+- 3. Income Test.
+The person's gross income must be less than \$4,150; and - 4.
+Support Test.
+You must have provided over half of the person's total support in 2018.